One credit hour is given for one 50-minute class per week for 14 weeks or the equivalent.

-Students may engage in national (i.e., military) or religious service for an extended period of time (longer than three regular semesters) and will not be required to re-apply to the college upon their planned return date.
-Westminster will hold institutional scholarships, provided you do not attend another school before returning to Westminster and submit appropriate documentation of national or religious service as part of your leave request.
-In most cases, students will be placed under current, existing catalog requirements in effect at the time of return.
+Students may engage in national (such as military service) or religious service for an extended period of time (longer than three regular semesters) but will be required to re-apply to the college upon their return.
+Westminster will hold institutional scholarships, provided you do not attend another school before returning to Westminster.
+In most cases, students are expected to be readmitted under current, existing catalog requirements in effect at the time of re-admission.

 Applying for a Leave of Absence

 - Discuss your desire to apply for a leave of absence with your academic or program advisor.

 - Complete the Leave of Absence Form available on-line and in the Start Center or Registrar’s Office.

 - Meet with representatives in the Financial Aid Office, Student Account Services, and Campus Housing (if applicable).
 Students with outstanding financial balances will be required to sign promissory notes and make adequate financial arrangements prior to taking leave.